 In the Inspector you can see all planning values under Expected.

-Merlin Project Express offers you project finance options.
-Every activity, milestone, resource, attachment, or assignment can be assigned a budget and costs.
+Merlin Project Express offers you finance options for your project.
+Every activity, milestone, activity group or assignment can be assigned a budget and base costs.

 The easiest way to do this is to use the Finance tab in the Inspector.

 Budget means money that is available for the project.

 Select an activity, milestone, or assignment and then click the Finance → Budget tab in the inspector.
 Here you can enter all budget information in the fields provided.

 |If you do not have a budget and would like to record base costs in your project, use the tab Finance → Cost.|

 In the tab Finance > Cost you can enter base costs for the selection.

 |Base Costs are fixed costs that arise during planning and execution of the project and add up to existing work costs or attachment cost.|

 If you have several cost items, first click the triangle next to Base Costs and create new entries one after the other by clicking the + icon.
 Merlin Project Express will then add up the individual cost items automatically.
 The Base Costs field lists the total of all cost items.